GetLinkfire/PubSub.TestAssigment/README.md

 - Transport that data to a set of subscribers
 - Have the subscribers display the transformed data
 - Feel free to add more class library projects or Unit Testing projects
+- Don't add reference to producer project from subscriber or viseversa

 You are free to use **third-party libraries** to help with some aspects of it.